Driisa/BDS_2_Applied-Deep-Learning-and-Artificial-Intelligence-Final/README.md

 ├── knowledge_graph.py        # Knowledge graph visualization
 ├── requirements.txt          # Project dependencies
 ├── README.md                 # Main project documentation
-├── documantation.md          # Assignment implementation details
+├── documentation.md          # Implementation details
-└── setup.md                  # Virtual environment setup guide
+├── setup.md                  # Virtual environment setup guide
+└── Previous Searches/        # Directory for saved search results
 ```

 ## 🔍 Usage

-1. **Choose a Topic**: Select a pre-defined filter or create a custom search query
+1. **Choose a Topic**: Select a pre-defined filter (All AI News, Generative AI, AI Ethics, Research Breakthroughs, Business Applications) or create a custom search query
-2. **Set Parameters**: Adjust the time range and number of articles
+2. **Set Parameters**: Adjust the time range (1-30 days) and number of articles (5-30)
 3. **Refresh News**: Click the refresh button to fetch the latest articles
-4. **Explore Results**: Browse through trending topics, executive summary, and article details
+4. **Explore Results**:
-5. **Filter**: Use the source filter to narrow down results by publication
+   - View trending topics identified across articles
+   - Read the executive summary of key developments
+   - Browse through article cards with summaries and key points
+   - Explore the knowledge graph visualization
+5. **Filter Results**:
+   - Filter by source publication
+   - Set minimum importance score threshold
+   - Clear cache to reset all data

-## 🔄 CrewAI Implementation
+## 🔄 Implementation Approaches

 The application offers two modes of operation:

 1. **Full CrewAI Mode**: Uses the complete agent-based workflow with CrewAI for maximum flexibility and agent interaction
-2. **Simplified Pipeline**: Uses a direct function-based approach for faster results
+2. **Simplified Pipeline Mode**: Uses a direct function-based approach for faster results (currently the default)

+You can toggle between these modes by changing the `USE_FULL_CREW` flag in `crew_workflow.py`.

+## 💾 Data Storage

+The application stores data in several ways:

+1. **Session State**: Temporary storage during user interaction
+2. **JSON Files**: Search results are saved in the "Previous Searches" directory with date and query information
+3. **Task Output Files**: The CrewAI workflow can save intermediate results to JSON and text files

 ## Additional Documentation

 For more detailed information about the project:
-- [Assignment ansswering](documentation.md): Details about the design and implementation in relation to the academic assignment
+- [Implementation Details](documentation.md): Technical details about the system design and implementation
 - [Virtual Environment Setup](setup.md): Detailed guide for setting up the virtual environment

 ## Contributors